spectrochempy/spectrochempy/docs/gettingstarted/install/install_colab.rst

 Install in Google Colaboratory (Colab)
 ****************************************

-May be you want to try or run SpectroChemPy without installing python and all the necessary packages on your computer.
+Maybe you want to try or run SpectroChemPy without installing python and all the necessary packages on your computer.

 To do this you can use `Colaboratory <https://colab.research.google.com/notebooks/intro.ipynb?hl=en#>`__, in short `Colab`, which allows you to run python notebooks in your browser without any installation.